Universal Basic Income

 Please let us know your thoughts on the proposal for UBI by using the form below and we will pass this onto the relevant parties for discussion.

-The Second Bite Academy trainees under the guidance of Chef Jenny, have cooked up 1,055 community meals in just ONE MONTH!
+The Nurturing Academy trainees have cooked up 1,055 community meals in just ONE MONTH!

 As part of their training, they have been hard at work in the kitchen creating delicious and nutritious meals for Chirton and Riverside and Whitley Bay residents.